Triple-digit temperatures and record or near-record highs have become the norm throughout Colorado in the summer.

-Heat can cause discomfort for those who work outside, and a new study finds extreme heat can lead to more on-the-job injuries, too, such as falls and other accidents, because the heat makes it difficult for workers to concentrate.
+Heat can cause discomfort for those who work outside and can lead to more on-the-job injuries, such as falls and other accidents, because the heat makes it difficult for workers to concentrate.
 The research shows that on days when temperatures top 100 degrees Fahrenheit, injury risk grows by 10% to 15%.

 Those who work in construction, road maintenance, landscaping or one of the many other professions involving outdoor work environments can’t avoid the heat, but as an employer, you can implement sun safety measures to reduce your employees’ likelihood of developing heat illness.
 You can also watch for symptoms of distress that could signal trouble.

 Working outdoors in the sun puts employees at a higher risk of experiencing heat-related illnesses such as heat rash, heat cramps, heat exhaustion and, worst of all, heat stroke.
 Some symptoms of heat illness are:

 Along with direct sun exposure, other factors that increase the risk of heat illness to employees include: